varigence/docs/bimlflex/reference-documentation/settings/DvAccelerateLinkSatelliteKeys.md

 # Accelerate Link Satellite Keys

-Determines whether the BimlFlex Accelerator adds the Integration Key to Link Satellites.
+Determines if the BimlFlex Accelerator adds the Integration Key to Link Satellites.

 Notes: